Welcome to a few of my favorite websites…

 The National Trust for Historic Preservation is America’s leading advocacy organization for historic preservation and a KEY resource!

-Calling all you local Preservation Commission members: you must join the National Alliance of Preservation Commissions.
+Calling all you local Preservation Commission members: this is the organization for you.
+National Alliance of Preservation Commissions.
 Yes, really.

 - Secretary of the Interior Standards for the Treatment of Historic Properties